danielcifuentes54/aws-security-specialty/README.md

     * Restric access from specific public IP addresses
     * Restric access from specific VPC Endpoints
   * Cross VPC same-region access: VPC Interface Endpoint (restric from specific vpc interface endpoint)

+### AWS Artifact (not really a service)

+* It is not a service, it is a way to have access to AWS compliance documentation and AWS agreements
+* Artifact Reports: compliance documents from third-party auditors
+* Artifact Agreements: Status of AWS agreements

+### Route53 - DNSSEC

 ---